Enrolling a Little into the Program

 • Fill out an online application in English or en Espanol.

-• Download the English Application or the Spanish Application to print and send to us by mail.
+• Download the English Application or the Spanish Application to print and mail to us.

 • Call the Agency at 831-464-8691 or email us to receive an application by mail.

-Once we receive your application, you will be called and/or emailed by the casework staff explaining the next step.
+Once we receive your application, casework staff will call and/or email you to explain the next step.

 Parents As Partners